 “Applicable Laws” means all legislation, statutes, regulations, ordinances, rules, judgments, orders, decrees, rulings, and other requirements enacted, promulgated, or imposed by any governmental authority or judicial or regulatory body (including any self-regulatory body) at any level (e.g., municipal, county, provincial, state or national) that are applicable to or enforceable against a Party or its personnel in relation to their activities under or pursuant to this Agreement.

-“Authorized Client Entities” means specific Client-affiliated entities named or who are authorized to access and use the Service during the Subscription Term.
+“Authorized Client Entities” means specific Client-affiliated entities named in a Client Order Form or who are authorized to access and use the Service during the Subscription Term.

 “Authorized User(s)” means end users of Client and Authorized Client Entities who have completed EstateSpace’s online registration process or who otherwise receive a user ID or other access credentials from EstateSpace or Client authorizing them to access and use the SaaS.

-“Authorized Purpose(s)” means those purposes set forth on EstateSpace’s Web Site describing the purposes for which the applicable SaaS and associated Content are permitted to be used by Client, Authorized Client Entities, and their Authorized Users.
+“Authorized Purpose(s)” means those purposes set forth in a Client Order Form or on EstateSpace’s Web Site describing the purposes for which the applicable SaaS and associated Content are permitted to be used by Client, Authorized Client Entities, and their Authorized Users.
 If no Authorized Purpose is stated, the Authorized Purpose shall be limited to use of the SaaS in Client’s and Authorized Client Entities’ internal business operations.